 IFPEN has introduced a pooled electric bicycle purchasing scheme, as well as a bicycle travel allowance.
-In 2017, around 20% of employees either regularly or occasionally traveled to work by bicycle/electric bicycle.
+In 2018, more than 21% of employees either regularly or occasionally traveled to work by bicycle/electric bicycle.

 IFPEN also endeavors to limit work-related travel between the two sites via the development of its video- and audio-conferencing facilities.